Skip to content Skip to sidebar Skip to footer

 The November Man

-Going further down the line of famous movies shot in Montenegro, The November Man is a 2014 action-thriller film starring Pierce Brosnan, and some scenes of the movie were filmed in Montenegro.
-Clearly another James Bond link with Pierce Brosnan having played the British agent 4 times.
+Going further down the line of famous movies shot in Montenegro, The November Man makes the list.
+It is a 2014 action-thriller film starring Pierce Brosnan, and some scenes of the movie were filmed in Montenegro.
+Clearly, another James Bond link with Pierce Brosnan, having played the British agent 4 times.
+The movie plot follows a retired CIA agent pulled back into the world of espionage for one final mission.
+When he is tasked with protecting a valuable witness, Devereaux finds himself in a deadly game of cat-and-mouse with his former protรฉgรฉ.
+The film combines suspense, action, and international intrigue, with a storyline that jumps across Europe.

-In the film, Montenegro serves as a backdrop for several key scenes, particularly in the coastal towns of Kotor, Perast, and Risan.
-The beautiful scenery of the Bay of Kotor is prominently featured in the movie, with shots of the old town and the historic fortifications.
+In the film, Montenegro serves as a backdrop for several key scenes.
+Particularly the coastal towns of Kotor, Perast, and Risan.
+The beautiful scenery of the Bay of Kotor is prominently featured in the movie.
+Focus was given to the old town and the historic fortifications.
+Some of the most memorable scenes in the film were shot in and around the Our Lady of the Rocks church in Perast.
+It is a small island located in the middle of the bay.

 kotor Bay